h3rv3d0m/GoTouch5/touchosc/README.md

-## TouchOSC Templates for GO:KEYS and GO:PIANO
+## TouchOSC Templates for GO:KEYS 3 and 5

-This directory contains TouchOSC templates to help you easily browse and select patches on your GO:KEYS or GO:PIANO keyboard.
+This directory contains TouchOSC templates to help you easily browse and select patches on your GO:KEYS 3 or 5

 ## What is TouchOSC?